 "Changing this structure is not on the table," one of the people said.

-Although Thyssenkrupp's supervisory board was scheduled to meet on Wednesday to discuss the joint venture, it was not expected to make a decision, the people said.
+Although Thyssenkrupp's supervisory board is scheduled to meet on Wednesday to discuss the joint venture, it is not expected to make a decision, the people said.

 Thyssenkrupp has come under investor pressures to seek better terms following a divergence of the operating performance of both entities since the joint venture, which will create Europe's No.2 steelmaker, was first announced.

 Talks have already gone on for more than two years and the fact that there is still no final deal - now scheduled for the end of June - has caused concern among key shareholders, including activists Cevian and Elliott.

 The initial memorandum of understanding foresees a 50-50 ownership split, with Thyssenkrupp's steel business accounting for a bigger share of the combined profit.
 To address this, Thyssenkrupp will transfer about 4 billion euros of debt, more than Tata Steel's 2.5 billion.

 Changing the ownership structure is Thyssenkrupp's least preferred option as it would prevent it from deconsolidating its steel business, the sources said.

 It would also raise the question over an agreed equal representation on the joint venture's management and supervisory boards, seen as key by labour unions.